Meet the CALM Program

 Over the past 20 years, research by Dr. Johnson and the CALM Program have shown that mania is often triggered by processes related to reward and goals.
 In a series of papers, we’ve showed that bipolar disorder is related to specific problems with controlling impulses when people were feeling highly emotional—a problem that has been called emotion-related impulsivity.
 From there, we began to study emotion-related impulsivity more broadly across mental health domains.
 We have shown that this type of impulsivity is related to many mental health syndromes and to many of the behavioral problems, such as aggression, suicidality, and self-harm, that occur within those syndromes.
 You can read more about our work on emotion-related impulsivity here.

 The CALM Program is led by Sheri L. Johnson, PhD, Professor of Psychology at the University of California at Berkeley, with support from the National Institute of Mental Health and Wellcome Trust.
-Our team on this project includes Lance Kriegsfeld at UC Berkeley, Greg Murray at Swinburne University, Satchidananda Panda and Emily Manoogian at Salk Institute, Liam Mason at UCL, and a panel of lived experience experts. https://www.youtube.com/watch?v=4V0r9jMCKJI Dr. Johnson speaks on emotion-related impulsivity.
+Our team on this project includes Lance Kriegsfeld at UC Berkeley, Greg Murray at Swinburne University, Satchidananda Panda and Emily Manoogian at Salk Institute, Liam Mason at UCL, and a panel of lived experience experts.

 The team.

-Sheri L. Johnson
+Sheri L. Johnson, Ph.D.

 Dr. Johnson is a professor of psychology at the University of California Berkeley, where she directs the Calm Program.
 Her work has been funded by the National Alliance for Research on Schizophrenia and Depression, the National Institute of Mental Health, the National Science Foundation, and the National Cancer Institute.
-She has published over 200 manuscripts, including publications in leading journals such as the Journal of Abnormal Psychology and the American Journal of Psychiatry.
-She is co-editor or co-author of five books, including Emotion and Psychopathology and a best-selling textbook on Abnormal Psychology (Wiley Press).
-She is a fellow for Association for Behavioral and Cognitive Therapies (ABCT), the Association for Behavioral Medicine Research and the American Psychological Society.
+She has published over 200 manuscripts, including publications in leading journals such as the Journal of Abnormal Psychology and the American Journal of Psychiatry, and is co-editor or co-author of five books, including Emotion and Psychopathology and a best-selling textbook on Abnormal Psychology (Wiley Press).
+Dr. Johnson is a fellow for Association for Behavioral and Cognitive Therapies (ABCT), the Association for Behavioral Medicine Research and the American Psychological Society.
 Most weekends, you can find Dr. Johnson hiking and cycling.

 Nandini is our coordinator of studies on emotion and cognition as well as healthy lifestyles in bipolar disorder.
 She graduated from UC Berkeley in 2022, majoring in Psychology and Molecular and Cell Biology with a concentration in Neurobiology.
 Nandini aims to pursue a PhD in Clinical Psychology and is passionate about increasing diversity and representation in the mental health field.
 She is particularly interested in serious mental illnesses such as mania and psychosis, and wants to learn more about intersection between neurobiology and psychology.
 In her free time, Nandini loves to sing, dance, and read.